HL7/emedicinal-product-info/input/pagecontent/background.md

 BR&R creates and promotes standards to facilitate biomedical research and any subsequent regulatory evaluation of the safety, efficacy and quality of medical products that may arise from research.

 The BR&R workgroup areas of interest encompass clinical and translational research, both regulated and non-regulated, and the subsequent regulatory submissions and information exchanges to bring new products to market and to ensure safe use throughout the product lifecycle.
 This Work Group facilitates the development of common standards and the maintenance and enhancement of the research-focused domain analysis model for clinical research information management across a variety of organizations, including national and international government agencies and regulatory bodies, private researchers and research organizations, sponsored research, CROs and other interested entities.

-### Conformance and Validation
-The ePI shall conform to this implementation guide.

-Validation is the process of checking the XML or JSON version of the ePI to make sure it meets the established requirements prescribed in the schema.

-For example,
-- The XML is considered well-formed if it conforms to the W3C’s XML standard.
-- The XML is considered valid if it conforms to the associated schema’s rules.

-NOTE: for further details on validation with FHIR refer to the FHIR Validation page.